hsghori/CS-Notes/computer_networks_notes.md

 - Videos must be compressed to store efficiently.
 	- The same video can be compressed to multiple quality levels (eg 480p, 720p, 1080p, 4k, etc)
 - We serve videos using video streaming.
-- HTTP Streaming
-	- Video is stored at an HTTP server with a URL
-	- Client sends a GET request for the URL
-	- Server sends the video in a stream
-	- Client first buffers for a while to minimize interruptions in the data stream.
-	- Once the video buffers enough (eg passes a threshold) the video plays in the foreground.
-		- more buffering occurs in the background.
 - Video streaming presents challenges
 	- Absorbing network delay variation
 	- Handle user interactions (skip forward, back, pause, etc)
 	- Handle packet loss, retransmission, etc.
+- HTTP Streaming
+	1. Video is stored at an HTTP server with a URL
+	2. Client sends a GET request for the URL
+	3. Server sends the video in a stream
+	4. Client first buffers for a while to minimize interruptions in the data stream.
+	5. Once the video buffers enough (eg passes a threshold) the video plays in the foreground.
+	6. More buffering occurs in the background.
 - The biggest issue with HTTP streaming is that not all clients have the same bitrate.
 	- Client can have different network connections and their network connections can change over time.
 	- So the client must dynamically adapt to the network conditions.